Chapter 5 Exploring a single variable

 Lower quartile: 12.8

 While it’s obvious how to interpret the range, it’s a little less obvious how to interpret the IQR.
-The simplest way to think about it is like this: the interquartile range is the range spanned by the “middle half” of the data.
+The simplest way to think about it is like this: the interquartile range is the range spanned by the “middle half” of the data, ignoring any data between -\infty and Q1Q_1, and between Q3Q_3 and ++\infty.
 That is, one quarter of the data falls below the 25th percentile, one quarter of the data is above the 75th percentile, leaving the “middle half” of the data lying in between the two.
-And the IQR is the range covered by that middle half.
+And the IQR is the range covered by this middle half.

 5.2.3 Mean absolute deviation (average absolute deviation)